Skip to main content

 • cond (Bool): The bool value to assert.

-• *messages (*Ts): Arguments to convert to a String message.
+• *messages (*Ts): A set of Writable arguments to convert to a String message.